towersvault/shinpokered/README.md

   - Added a PC to the daycare
   - Daycare allows HM moves on entered pokemon

-- A regular New Game will default the battle style to SET
+- A regular New Game will default the battle style to SET and hard mode
 - Starting a New Game while in GBC-mode will default 60FPS mode to ON
 - Yes/No prompt for flute use has been added to blocking snorlax
 - Game corner prize costs re-balanced